-Subsequent Events after reporting date
+Subsequent events after balance sheet date

-Subsequent events that provide additional information about a company's position at the balance sheet date (adjusting events), are reflected in the financial statements.
+Subsequent events that provide additional information about the Group's position at the balance sheet date (adjusting events), are reflected in the financial statements.
 Subsequent events that are not adjusting events are disclosed in the notes when material.